MicrosoftDocs/dynamics365smb-docs/business-central/across-workflow.md

 You can set up and use workflows that connect business-process tasks performed by different users.
 System tasks, such as automatic posting, can be included as steps in workflows, preceded or followed by user tasks.
 Requesting and granting approval to create new records are typical workflow steps.

-For [!INCLUDE [prod_short](includes/prod_short.md)] online, you can sign up for Power Automate and then build powerful automated flows that you can run from inside [!INCLUDE [prod_short](includes/prod_short.md)].
-For more information, see [Use [!INCLUDE[prod_short](includes/prod_short.md)] in an Automated Workflow](across-how-use-financials-data-source-flow.md).

-[!INCLUDE [prod_short](includes/prod_short.md)] also includes a built-in system to manage workflows.
-This capability works also works on-premises.
+The default version of [!INCLUDE [prod_short](includes/prod_short.md)] supports three types of workflows:

+* Automated approval workflows based on built-in workflow templates

   On the **Workflow Templates** page, you can see all available workflows.
-The trial version of [!INCLUDE[prod_short](includes/prod_short.md)] includes a number of preconfigured workflows represented by workflow templates that you can copy to create workflows.
+The trial version of [!INCLUDE[prod_short](includes/prod_short.md)] includes a number of pre-configured workflows represented by workflow templates that you can copy to create workflows.
 When you open a workflow template from the **Workflow Templates** page, and the workflow's name starts with *MS-*, then the workflow template is added by Microsoft.
+* Automated flows that you set up yourself

   Any workflow template that you create with Power Automate is added to the list of workflow templates within [!INCLUDE[prod_short](includes/prod_short.md)].
-For more information, see [Use Business Central in an Automated Workflow](across-how-use-financials-data-source-flow.md).
+For more information, see [Use Business Central in Power Automate Flows](across-how-use-financials-data-source-flow.md).
+* Manually triggered flows from the **Automate** action ([!INCLUDE [prod_short](includes/prod_short.md)] online only)

+## Power Automate flows

+For [!INCLUDE [prod_short](includes/prod_short.md)] online, you can sign up for Power Automate and then build powerful automated flows that you can run from inside [!INCLUDE [prod_short](includes/prod_short.md)].
+For more information, see [Use [!INCLUDE[prod_short](includes/prod_short.md)] in Power Automate Flows](across-how-use-financials-data-source-flow.md).

+## Automated approval workflows

-You create a workflow by listing the involved steps on the lines.
+You create an approval workflow by listing the involved steps on the lines.
 Each step consists of a workflow event, moderated by event conditions, and a workflow response, moderated by response options.
 You define workflow steps by filling fields on workflow lines from fixed lists of event and response values representing scenarios that are supported by the application code.

-If a business scenario requires a workflow event or response that is not supported, you can either use Power Automate or work with a Microsoft partner to customize the application code.
-For more information, see [Use [!INCLUDE[prod_short](includes/prod_short.md)] in an Automated Workflow](across-how-use-financials-data-source-flow.md).
+If a business scenario requires a workflow event or response that is not supported in the default version, sign up for Power Automate.
+For more information, see [Use [!INCLUDE[prod_short](includes/prod_short.md)] in Power Automate Flows](across-how-use-financials-data-source-flow.md).
+Alternatively, get an app or work with a Microsoft partner to customize the application code.

 To set up and use workflows that are not defined in Power Automate, check the following articles: